Soccer-One positive result at Spurs in latest Premier League COVID-19 tests

-One person has tested positive for COVID-19 in the latest round of testing ahead of the Premier League's restart on June 17, the league announced on Wednesday.
-Tottenham Hotspur confirmed in a later statement that they received the one positive test.
+Tottenham Hotspur confirmed a person from the club had tested positive for COVID-19, the only positive result in the latest round of testing ahead of the Premier League's restart on June 17.

-In the three previous rounds of testing since players resumed training last month, there were 12 positives.
-"The Premier League can today confirm that on Monday 1 June and Tuesday 2 June, 1197 players and club staff were tested for COVID-19.
-Of these, one has tested positive," it said in a statement https://www.premierleague.com/news/1670563.
+The club said in a statement https://www.tottenhamhotspur.com/news/2020/june/covid-19-testing-update on Wednesday that the person was asymptomatic and would now self-isolate for seven days.
+"Due to medical confidentiality, the individual's name will not be disclosed," the club said.

-"The individual who tested positive will now self-isolate for a period of seven days."
-Spurs said that the person who tested positive was asymptomatic.
+The Premier League confirmed in a separate statement https://www.premierleague.com/news/1670563 that there had been only one positive result in the latest round of testing when 1,197 players and club staff were checked.
+In the four previous rounds of testing since players resumed training last month, there were 12 positives.

 No matches have been played in the Premier League since March when the novel coronavirus outbreak shut down world sport.
 Clubs voted to resume contact training, including tackling, this week and British media reported teams will be allowed to play friendly matches in a bid to regain match fitness before the remaining nine rounds of fixtures are played.